wrkzdev/turtlecoin-rpc-js/README.md

 Some paramters may be *optional* or *required* as documented.

+Some of the descriptions of the functions were re-used from @zpalmtree's [Wallet-API Docs](https://github.com/turtlecoin/wallet-api-docs) and are released under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

 ### wallet.open = function (filename, password, host, port, ssl)

 Opens a wallet from file.